 print(f"Average tools per message: {avg_tools_per_message}")

-# Should be > 1.0 if parallel calls are working
+# Should be > 1.0 if parallel calls are working4.
+Calls in a batch appear to depend on each other

 Was this page helpful?